FerreroJeremy/PictiTab/README.md

 ## Important

-Please excuse the OOP implementation and the English skill. <s>I am taking over the project.</s> <b>I stop the development of the project for a while to focus on my personal work.</b> But any help that you can give is welcome.
+Please excuse the OOP implementation and the English skill. <s>I am taking over the project.</s> <b>I stop the development of the project for a while to focus on my professional work.</b> But any help that you can give is welcome.

 ## Credits and licence